-When you are arrested for a crime, this is the beginning of a long and arduous process with the Maryland court system.
+When you are arrested for a crime, this is the beginning of a long and arduous process with the Connecticut court system.
 However, with the help of a seasoned criminal defense attorney, you can learn what to expect after your arrest and will receive guidance and advocacy throughout each stage of the process.
 Here’s what you need to know about the four stages of a criminal trial.

 Directly After the Arrest

 Once you’ve been arrested, a few different things could happen.
 First, you could be released without being charged if law enforcement officials don’t have enough evidence against you.
 Or, you could post bond to be released from jail until your court appearance.
 In some cases, defendants are taken directly from booking to court for their arraignment — do not pass go, do not collect $200.

 The first court appearance is actually your arraignment.
 At the arraignment, you are required to enter in your formal plea of guilty or not guilty.
 You may also plead no contest.
 During this appearance, the judge assigned to your case will inform you of the charges filed against you.
 He/she will also let you know what your constitutional rights are and inform you that you have the right to consult with an attorney.

 The first hearing occurs after the arraignment.
 This is when the judge decides whether or not the defendant should continue on to a trial before a jury of their peers.
 Sometimes, there is simply not enough evidence against the defendant and the charges are dropped.
 However, if the judge proceeds to trial, your court date will be set.